turbot/tailpipe-docs/docs/query/query-shell.md

 title: Interactive Queries
 ---

->[!NOTE]
-> cloned from steampipe, with minor variation. how much is applicable?

 # Interactive Query Shell
 Tailpipe provides an interactive query shell that provides features like auto-complete, syntax highlighting, and command history to assist you in [writing queries](/docs/sql/tailpipe-sql).

-To open the query shell, run `tailpipe query` with no arguments:
+To open the query shell, run `tailpipe query`:

 ```bash
 $ tailpipe query